 - 10,000 lumens light output

 - Included: 2/4x2ft 6400K Lamps, Hanging hooks and chains, power cord

 - Outlet on fixture – Power up to 12 fixtures off one wall outlet via daisy chain

-- 2 switches on body, one for inner 2 bulbs, another for outer 2 bulbs
+- T5 light fixtures 2 bulb – 2 switches on the body, one for inner 2 bulbs, another for outer 2 bulbs

 - UL/CUL safety approved.
 Designed to operate in Wet/Damp Environments, water resistant.